Learn how to pack your living room the right way – part 1.

 If your speakers are too large to fit a box, wrap them with moving pads and secure with tape or shrink wrap.
 These speakers will probably be loaded on the moving truck as is.

-Packing a TV depends on the size of the TV.
+Packing a TV when moving depends on the size of the TV.
 If your TV is a small TV, you may find a box, big enough to accommodate it.
 Be sure to pad the box well to protect toy TV from damage.

 Large screen TVs cannot be packed in a box (unless you saved the original box). you probably want to leave this task for your movers.
 Large TVs will usually be crated by your movers.
 Your movers will build a custom box around your TV and will use moving pads to cushion the interior space of the box.